NicholasClark/TIRTLtools/reference/plot_sample_vs_sample.md

 # Scatterplot of TCR clone read fraction of clones between two samples

-**\[experimental\]** `plot_sample_vs_sample()` returns a scatterplot of read frequencies of TCRs between two samples
+**\[experimental\]** `plot_sample_vs_sample()` returns a scatterplot of read frequencies of TCRs between two samples.

+The function labels each TCR as up-regulated, down-regulated, or stable, based on the log2 fold-change cutoff supplied (default 1.5).

 ## Usage